We always knew the day would come when dad would have to move to nursing care.

 He liked to listen to music on the radio.

 Those last few weeks were about keeping him comfortable.
 He knew he had his family around him and we knew we could spend as long as we liked with him.
 In a hospital he would have been bothered by noise, other people, movement and constant activity.
 We would have been restricted by visiting times and parking.

 But here it was quiet, and calm.
 He was comfortable and cared for.

 It was a huge relief for us to know that as his health deteriorated he would be well supported.
-He wouldn’t have to go through the trauma of being moved, to hospital to end up in a trolley in casualty and needlessly distressed.
+He wouldn’t have to go through the trauma of being moved to hospital, to end up in a trolley in casualty and needlessly distressed.
 In nursing care they have the right levels of staffing, know-how and experience.
 There is nothing that they haven’t seen before.
 As professionals in care they step up to deal with every situation that is part of the body’s slow, but natural, decline.

 They have special equipment and facilities to make people as comfortable as possible.
 Clean sheets, pleasant surroundings, cheerful staff.
 This is not a sad environment.
 It is simply a place that is geared up for humans at a stage of life where they need specific help to see them through their last days.
-It their home.
+It is their home.

 And now someone else is in dad’s room.